heitorPB/heitorPB.github.io/index.md

 ---
-layout: default
+layout: home
 title: home
 permalink: /index.html
 ---

 Hello!
-This is my collection of thoughts or something else that I wanted to share with the world.
+This is my collection of thoughts or something else that I wanted to share with the universe.

-Warning: It might not make sense at all.
+Disclaimer: the things here might not make sense at all.
+You can blame the Second Law of Thermodynamics for that.